badfreakout/FRT-Fooddemand/README.md

 # FRT-fooddemand

-1.PROJECT TITTLE: Food Demand Forecasting for Food Delivery Company using IBM Cloud
+1.PROJECT TITTLE: Food Demand Forecasting for Food Delivery Company using Azure Cloud

 2.PROBLEM STATEMENT: The task is to predict the demand of raw materials at food delivery service for the next 10 weeks so that the inventory at warehouse is utilized efficiently